GoogleCloudPlatform/federated-learning/terraform/cross-device/README.md

 This example builds on top of the infrastructure that the [blueprint provides](../../README.md), and follows the best practices the blueprint establishes.

+First, you need to deploy the infrastructure as explained in the [main README](../../README.md#deploy-the-blueprint).
+It will deploy the base infrastructure.
+Then, you can deploy the cross-device blueprint.

 To deploy this solution with end-to-end confidentiality:
 - Set the `cross_device` Terraform variable to `true`